Taxco: Influential silver designers

 Taxco was home to many influential and popular designers and silversmiths specifically in the early and mid 20th century.
 One of the most prominent figures in popularizing Taxco silver was the famous American artist and architect William Spratling.
 Spratling discovered Taxco in 1929 and was amazed by the artisanal traditions and craftsmanship employed by the local silversmiths.
 Prior to Spratling's arrival, Taxco was mostly a silver mining town but was not known for silver designing.
 He visited the nearby town of Iguala and enlisted the help of master silversmiths Artemio Navarrete, Alfonso Mondragón, and Wenceslao Herrera Spratling's first workshop was set up on Calle de Las Delicias in Taxco.
-Some modern day designers including Reveka Rose and AtomicDrip still employ original techniques popularized by Spratling and his students to create modern day pieces with silver sourced from Taxco.
 Today, over 3,000 silversmith artisans call Taxco home.
 This is a testament to the influence that Spratling had on making Taxco the proclaimed Silver Capital of the World.